mgeramb/KnxForceDetector2Channel/README.md

 * Percent group objects
 * Switch group objects
 * Switch group objects with delayed OFF
+* Lock objects
 * Configurable in ETS
+* Restore of calibration and lock objects after bus reset or power off

 ## Required hardware

 * [Adafruit QT Py - SAMD21Dev Board](https://www.adafruit.com/product/4600)
-* 2 pieces MD30-60 thin film force sensor
+* 2 pieces MD30-60 thin film force sensors
 * 2 resistors 10kΩ
 * [NanoBCU](https://shop.sirsydom.de/Busankoppler/NanoBCU-Standard.html), not tested, but also the Siemens BCU or other should work.
 * button (used for the programming key)